© Rosa Frank

 Winterreise, Melba Recordings

-Mozart: Die Entführung aus dem Serail, MET New York, April 2008
+Die Entführung aus dem Serail, Mozart, MET New York

 “Steve Davislim sang a beautifully poised and cleanly tuned Idomeneo, unfazed by the challenge of Fuor del mar.”

-Engaged at the most prestigious opera theatres, he has appeared at the State Opera Berlin (Almaviva), State Opera Vienna (Tamino/ Die Zauberflöte), Hamburg Opera (Lensky/Onegin, Tom/The Rake’s Progress, and Almaviva), the Deutsche Oper Berlin (Görge in Zemlinsky's Traumgörge), Royal Opera House Covent Garden (Fenton/Falstaff), at La Scala (a much acclaimed Idomeneo under Daniel Harding, the title role in the world premiere of Teneke by Fabio Vacchi under Roberto Abbado and the role of Tamino), at the Chatelet Paris (the title role in Weber’s Oberon), Lyric Opera Chicago (Jacquino/Fidelio under Christoph von Dohnanyi ), the Met ( Pedrillo/Die Entführung aus dem Serail) ,the Semperoper Dresden ( Tom/The Rake’s Progress, and Tamino), The Australian Opera in Sydney (Don Ottavio, Lensky/Onegin, David/Die Meistersinger), L'Arbore di Diana at the Liceu Barcelona and at the Montpellier Festival, Max in Der Freischütz in Baden Baden with Hengelbrock, Martinu’s Juliette at the Geneva Opera, and a Handel Opernpasticcio Armida e Rinaldo with the Balthasar-Neumann-Ensemble on tour in Germany, Hungary and Spain.
+Engaged at the most prestigious opera theatres, he has appeared at the State Opera Berlin (Almaviva); State Opera Vienna (Tamino/ Die Zauberflöte); Hamburg Opera (Lensky/Eugen Onegin, Tom/The Rake’s Progress, and Almaviva); the Deutsche Oper Berlin (Görge in Zemlinsky's Traumgörge); Royal Opera House Covent Garden (Fenton/Falstaff); at La Scala a much acclaimed Idomeneo under Daniel Harding, the title role in the world premiere of Teneke by Fabio Vacchi under Roberto Abbado and the role of Tamino; at the Chatelet Paris the title role in Weber’s Oberon; at Lyric Opera Chicago (Jacquino/Fidelio under Christoph von Dohnanyi ); the Met (Pedrillo/Die Entführung aus dem Serail); the Semperoper Dresden ( Tom/The Rake’s Progress, and Tamino); Opera Australia in Sydney (Don Ottavio/Don Giovanni, Lensky/Eugen Onegin, David/Die Meistersinger); L'Arbore di Diana at the Liceu Barcelona and at the Montpellier Festival; Max in Der Freischütz in Baden Baden with Hengelbrock; Martinu’s Juliette at the Geneva Opera; and a Handel Opernpasticcio Armida e Rinaldo with the Balthasar-Neumann-Ensemble on tour in Germany, Hungary and Spain.

-He has worked with esteemed conductors such as Claudio Abbado, Yuri Ahronovitch, Sir Colin Davis, Rafaele Frühbeck de Burgos, Adam Fischer, Sir John Eliot Gardiner, Valery Gergiev, Michael Gielen, Nikolaus Harnoncourt, Bernard Haitink, Thomas Hengelbrock, René Jacobs, Armin Jordan, Lorin Maazel, Marc Minkowski, Sir Roger Norrington, Antonio Pappano, Michel Plasson, Sir Georg Solti, Riccardo Chailly, Marcello Viotti, Jeffery Tate, Franz Welser-Möst, Philippe Herreweghe, David Zinman and Christopher Hogwood.
+He has worked with esteemed conductors such as Riccardo Muti, Claudio Abbado, Sir Colin Davis, Pierre Boulez, Rafaele Frühbeck de Burgos, Adam Fischer, Sir John Eliot Gardiner, Theodor Currenzis, Valery Gergiev, Mstislav Rostropovich, Michael Gielen, Mikhail Pletnev, Sir Simon Rattle, Leonard Slatkin, Nikolaus Harnoncourt, Bernard Haitink, Thomas Hengelbrock, Yuri Ahronovitch, René Jacobs, Armin/Philip Jordan, Lorin Maazel, Marc Minkowski, Neeme Järvi, Myung Wung Chung, Sir Roger Norrington, Antonio Pappano, Michel Plasson, Sir Georg Solti, Riccardo Chailly, Peter Eötvös, Marcello Viotti, Andrea Marcon, William Christie, Andres Orozco-Estrada, Vladimir Ashkenazy, Jeffery Tate, Franz Welser-Möst, Philippe Herreweghe, Andris Nelsons and Christopher Hogwood.

-His numerous recordings include Brahms Rinaldo (EMI) with Michel Plasson, Holliger's Schneewittchen (ECM), Beethoven's Symphony No. 9 with David Zinman (Arte Nova), Beethoven’s Christ on the Mount of Olives and Mozart’s Requiem (Opus 111), Tippett’s A Child of Our Time with Colin Davis (LSO Live), Rossini's Petite Messe Solennelle, Martin’s Le vin herbé and Haydn’s Creation (Harmonia Mundi) and Martinu’s Julietta under Charles Mackerras (Supraphon).
-He has made numerous recordings for the Australian label Melba, including a solo album of Richard Strauss songs with the State Orchestra of Victoria under Simone Young, Saint-Saens’ Hélène and Nuit Persane, Britten’s Folksongs and Schubert’s Winterreise, and several recordings for DGG including Handel’s Lotario and Rodelinda with Alan Curtis, Bach cantatas with Sir John Eliot Gardiner, Mozart’s Requiem under Christian Thielemann, and the tenor solo in Szymanowski’s Lied der Nacht with Pierre Boulez with the Vienna Philharmonic.
+His many recordings include Brahms Rinaldo (EMI) with Michel Plasson, Heinz Holliger's Schneewittchen (ECM), Beethoven's Symphony No. 9 with David Zinman (Arte Nova), Beethoven’s Christ on the Mount of Olives and Mozart’s Requiem (Opus 111), Tippett’s A Child of Our Time with Sir Colin Davis (LSO Live), Rossini's Petite Messe Solennelle (Harmonia Mundi), Wagner’s Flying Dutchman (Pentatone) with Janowski, Liszt’s Faust Symphony (Alpha) with Martin Haselböck, Martin’s Le vin herbé and Haydn’s Creation (Harmonia Mundi) and Martinu’s Julietta under Charles Mackerras (Supraphon).
+He has made numerous recordings for the Australian label Melba, including a solo album of Richard Strauss songs with the State Orchestra of Victoria under Simone Young, Saint-Saens’ Hélène and Nuit Persane, Britten’s Folksongs and Schubert’s Winterreise, and several recordings for Deutsche Grammophon including Handel’s Lotario and Rodelinda with Alan Curtis, Bach cantatas with Sir John Eliot Gardiner, Mozart’s Requiem under Christian Thielemann, and the tenor solos in Szymanowski’s Symphony No. 3, Lied der Nacht with Pierre Boulez with the Vienna Philharmonic.

-Steve Davislim is managed by Sarah Thomas: firstname.lastname@example.org
+Steve Davislim is managed by Graham Pushee: firstname.lastname@example.org

 This biography is for general information purposes only and not for publication.